 You can also get independent advice from:

-If you are considering arranging for people to come and provide care in your own home we can help you to understand what kind of support would help you to remain at home by completing an assessment with you.
+If you are considering arranging for people to come and provide care in your own home, we can help you to understand what kind of support would help by completing an assessment with you.

 Home care, or domiciliary care, is support provided in the person’s own home to allow them to stay independent for as long as possible.
 A home carer is paid to carry out this service and so should not be confused with a voluntary carer, such as a family member.